marianomatelo/Phantomx_laser/README.md

 # Phantomx_laser
-Phantomx model conected with ros to gazebo, uses a laser to scan for objects and
+Phantomx model conected with ros to gazebo, uses a laser to scan for objects and moves acording to its distance.